top of page

 Be first or insignificant

 I guess you already know what is happening here.
-We tend to judge people, products or situations based on the first piece of information we get.
+We tend to judge people, products, or situations based on the first piece of information we get.

 It might be because of our limited cognitive capacity.
 We take in the first piece of information and then we’re too exhausted for the next course.

 Asch preferred another explanation.
-He believed that first pieces of information forms a frame by which we judge the following picture.
+He believed that the first pieces of information form a frame by which we judge the following picture.
 So when the first fact is that the Vodka is “Not strong enough”, we’re hardly impressed that it won some awards.
 “Maybe it did, but some pretty lousy awards,” you snort.

 And it works the other way around too.
 Imagine you first hear about the awards

 and then about the complaints.
 “Not strong enough?
-It’s award winning stuff for god’s sake.
-Maybe it's not strong enough for those oldschool winos who prefer their Screwdriver drinks mixed with real metal,“ you roll your eyes.
+It’s award-winning stuff for god’s sake.
+Maybe it's not strong enough for those old school winos who prefer their Screwdriver drinks mixed with real metal,“ you roll your eyes.

 The power of context is amazing.
 Read more about it in one of my previous articles.